TravelWake Score

 Denmark supports remote-heavy stays well in its cities.
 The route usually feels better once those work blocks stay in the best-serviced places instead of dispersing into constant movement.

 Denmark works best as one highly legible city base plus one coast, island, or capital contrast, not as a short first route trying to flatten Jutland, Funen, Copenhagen, and every photogenic harbor into the same story.
-Aarhus is now the live first base, and the country improves once the second chapter is chosen deliberately.
+Aarhus and Copenhagen now give the live slate a second-city and capital pair, and the country improves once the route chooses which role matters first.

 Denmark's biggest planning strength is how easy the country feels once the route stops trying to prove the whole map.
 Daily life is orderly, English is easy, rail works, and the urban bases are straightforward to operate.
 That same ease can invite overreach.
-Aarhus now gives Denmark a live first anchor, but it does not make Copenhagen, coastal Jutland, and the island chapters equally necessary on the same stay.
-Denmark usually gets better once the route admits whether it wants a calm Aarhus work week, a capital contrast, or a slower coast-and-island sequence that actually has room to breathe.
+Aarhus now gives Denmark a calm second-city anchor, while Copenhagen gives the live slate its capital base.
+Denmark usually gets better once the route admits whether it wants a composed Aarhus work week, a capital-led stay, or a slower coast-and-island sequence that actually has room to breathe.

 Kronborg Castle gives Denmark the kind of flagship landmark image the country deserves: nationally recognizable, historically specific, and strong enough to anchor the route at a glance.